Industry standards change: End of 2-year public SSL/TLS certificates

-We take the common name and any SANs included in your CSR and add it to the Common Name / SANs box.
+We take the common name and any SANs included in your CSR, and add them to the Common Name / SANs box.

-Add, remove, and reorder SANs as needed so the certificate will secure the domains that you want.
+Add, remove, and reorder SANs as needed so the certificate will secure the domains you want.

 Base price includes one FQDN.
-Adding SANs to a GeoTrust Standard DV certificate order may incur additional cost.
+Adding SANs to a GeoTrust Standard DV certificate order may incur additional costs.